This post was most recently updated on June 20th, 2022

 9. Seaweed tonic

-Kelp as a liquid can be use used as a general foliar tonic, or used to increase nitrogen and other nutrients in the soil.
+Kelp as a liquid can be use used as a general foliar tonic, or used to increase nitrogen and other in the .
 You can also get it in powered form to add to the soils to slow release.
 Grab it here or here

-Fresh urine is high in nitrogen, moderate in phosphorus and low in potassium and can act as an excellent high-nitrogen liquid fertilizer or as a compost accelerator.
+Fresh urine is high in nitrogen, moderate in phosphorus and low in potassium and can act as an excellent high-nitrogen liquid or as a accelerator.
 Dilute it 1 part urine to 4 parts water and spray it on your plants.
-Or pee directly on the compost heap!
+Or pee directly on the heap!

 If your plants are showing yellowing leaves or slow growth is probably you have a nitrogen deficiency.
 Use some of the above methods to improve your nitrogen levels and see your plants flourish.

-If you are new to gardening you should check out our beginner gardening course – we hold your hand for a whole year, telling you what to plant and when, as well as educating you along the way.
-Find out more here.
+If you are new to gardening you should check out our beginner gardening books Find out more here.

 For further reading, I really recommend all of these books.
 I own every one of them and they are amazing resources!